 WATCH: Dr Wadhwa explains in Hindi the benefits of getting young people vaccinated and explains the side-effects:

-You can also find out more by reading this leaflet, available in the following languages:
+You can also find out more by reading an information leaflet for parents, available in the following languages:

 About COVID-19 vaccinations at school